ritchiraii/global-layoffs-sql-analysis/README.md

 ### Business Insight

-**Layoffs increased significantly in **2022**, marking the highest number of workforce reductions in the dataset.
+Layoffs increased significantly in **2022**, marking the highest number of workforce reductions in the dataset.
 While layoffs remained elevated in **2023**, the decrease compared to 2022 suggests organizations began stabilizing after widespread restructuring efforts.
-**---

 ## 5️⃣ Rolling Layoff Trend